 Many people who use Xanax describe its effects as being calming.
 Unlike drugs that elicit feelings of euphoria, Xanax renders users more relaxed and quieter.
-Many people who use Xanax in the safe and prescribed manner tend not to experience side effects or only do so when they first start taking it.
+Many people who use Xanax in a safe and prescribed manner tend not to experience side effects or only do so when they first start taking it.

 Unpleasant side effects tend to occur when the dosage is increased or it is consumed inappropriately.
 Taking the drug may cause poor concentration, confusion, a lack of coordination and muscle weakness.